gridai/grid-docs/docs/features/datastores/creating-datastores.md

 :::note
-If you have a datastore that is 1Gb+, we suggest creating an Interactive Session and uploading the datastore from there.
+If you have a dataset that is 1Gb+, we suggest creating an Interactive Session and creating the Datastore from there.
 Internet speed is much faster in Interactive Sessions, so upload times will be shorter.
 :::

 First, install the grid CLI and login